servo/book/src/architecture/canvas.md

     end
 ```

-While all other canvases uses same DOM object of context for onscreen/offscreen canvas, this is not the case for 2D canvas context due to it's long history.
-Web standards define 3 types of 2D canvas context:
+While most canvases use the same DOM type for their onscreen and offscreen contexts, this is not the case for 2D canvases due to their long history.
+Web standards define three types of 2D canvas context:

-- `CanvasRenderingContext2d` (connected to `HTMLCanvasContext`)
+- `CanvasRenderingContext2D` (connected to `HTMLCanvasContext`)
 - `OffscreenCanvasRenderingContext2D` (connected to `OffscreenCanvas`)
 - `PaintRenderingContext2D` (only available in `PaintWorklet`)

-Both `CanvasRenderingContext2d` and `PaintRenderingContext2D` are implemented as wrappers around `CanvasState`, meanwhile  `OffscreenCanvasRenderingContext2D` is implemented as wrapper around `CanvasRenderingContext2d` because of similar logic to avoid duplication.
+`CanvasRenderingContext2D` and `PaintRenderingContext2D` are implemented as wrappers around `CanvasState`, while `OffscreenCanvasRenderingContext2D` is implemented as a wrapper around `CanvasRenderingContext2D` because of similar logic to avoid duplication.

 ```mermaid
 flowchart LR